petrs/JavaPresso/README.md

 Takes all `*.java` files from `input_folder_path` and inserts them as static subclasses into single `namespace_name.java` file.
 The implementation of classes is otherwise unchanged.

+If you don't want to include all classes from an original package, simply delete corresponding files before running JavaPresso.

 ## Example